Why Iceland and Faroe Islands?

 Theodora told us in the summer months there are so many puffin on this trail you can pet them!
 Unfortunately for us, we arrived too late to catch a glimpse of one.

-Neskaupstadur, the super cute little town of 1,500 on the northeastern most tip of Iceland.
+Neskaupstadur is a super cute little town of 1,500 on the northeastern most tip of Iceland.
 It’s the most densely populated of the Fjarðabyggð communities.
-It boats museums, awesome hiking, grocery stores, restaurants, gas stations, a hospital (which is a really big deal when you get way out here) and it even has a record store!
+It boasts museums, awesome hiking, grocery stores, restaurants, gas stations, a hospital (which is a really big deal when you get way out here) and it even has a record store!

 The signs below mark entering and leaving a town.
 These become really important if you’re on a road trip around Iceland.
 Towns (gas stations, grocery stores, etc) become few and far between.

 We all cannot say enough good things about how special our stay at Skorrahestar was!
 As my oldest son puts it, “We came here as strangers and we’re leaving as family!”
 So very cool to be able to slow down and visit with locals for a couple days.
 Learn about the culture, love up on a bunch of pups, kitties and horses, and one sheep that basically runs the place - barking orders at everyone all day long.
 Thoroughly enjoyed listening to stories of their lives, and only wish we could have stayed longer.
 New friends!
 We will definitely be back!